Hec-KuFlow/KuFlow-ExtractInvoiceData/README.md

 #### Create the credentials for the Worker

-We will configure an `APPLICATION` that will provide us with the necessary credentials so that our worker (written in Java, TypeScript, or Python and located in your own machine) can interface with KuFlow.
+We will configure an `APPLICATION` that will provide us with the necessary credentials so that the worker (written in Java, TypeScript, or Python and located in your own machine) can interface with KuFlow.

 Go to the `Settings > Applications` menu and click on `Add application`.
 We establish the name we want and save.
 Next, you will get the first data needed to configure our Worker.